soylentOrange/OpenDTU/README.md

 * This fork is based on the great project [OpenDTU](https://github.com/tbnobody/OpenDTU) of tbnobody.

 * [eModbus](https://github.com/eModbus/eModbus) is a great piece of software.
-To handle the dependencies, it's included as part of this repo having changed the AsyncTCP library from me-no-dev to use mathieucarbou's AsyncTCP library.
+To handle the dependencies, I've [forked](https://github.com/soylentOrange/eModbus) the repo and changed the AsyncTCP library from me-no-dev to use mathieucarbou's AsyncTCP library.

 * Finally, this fork is including a Modbus server as proposed in openDTU's [PR#1893](https://github.com/tbnobody/OpenDTU/pull/1893) - see the original [fork of b0661](https://github.com/b0661/OpenDTU/tree/pr_modbus).
 I merely ported the modbus functions to the current version of openDTU and got everything in working order.